 Can you tell me how to get free samples in Canada?

 There are plenty of ways for Canadians to get free product samples.
-You can try signing up for newsletters and shopper’s rewards programs, or consider signing up for a service that provides samples to those willing to write reviews on social media.
-And there’s always Costco, the king of free samples!
+You can try signing up for newsletters and shoppers' rewards programs, or consider signing up to post product and service reviews on social media.

 What about how to get free makeup samples in Canada?